benGigaTech/python-grc-b/memory-bank/activeContext.md

    - Account lockout after multiple failed login attempts
    - Admin interface to manage locked accounts

-6. **Evidence Management**: Added comprehensive evidence management system with:
+7. **Evidence Management**: Added comprehensive evidence management system with:
    - File upload with type validation
    - Metadata tracking including expiration dates
    - Status indicators (Current, Pending Review, Expired)
    - Secure file download mechanism

-7. **Database Migrations**: Added migration framework and scripts to handle schema evolution over time.
+8. **Database Migrations**: Added migration framework and scripts to handle schema evolution over time.

-8. **Rate Limiting**: Implemented Redis-backed rate limiting for security-sensitive endpoints.
+9. **Rate Limiting**: Implemented Redis-backed rate limiting for security-sensitive endpoints.

-9. **Email Notifications**: Set up automated email notifications for task assignments and approaching deadlines.
+10. **Email Notifications**: Set up automated email notifications for task assignments and approaching deadlines.

 ## Active Decisions

+1. **Database Connection Management Strategy**: Decision to implement connection pooling with psycopg2's ThreadedConnectionPool to improve performance and scalability under concurrent load, with configurable pool sizes for different deployment scenarios.

+2. **Thread-Safe Connection Pool Implementation**: Decision to use thread-local storage and proper locking mechanisms to ensure safe connection management across concurrent threads.

+3. **Connection Pool Configuration**: Decision to make pool parameters (min connections, max connections) configurable through environment variables in docker-compose.yml.

-1. **Application Configuration Strategy**: Decision to use a database-backed settings service with in-memory caching for performance.
+4. **Application Configuration Strategy**: Decision to use a database-backed settings service with in-memory caching for performance.

-2. **Settings Organization**: Decision to use a hierarchical key structure (app.*, security.*, notification.*) for logical organization and future extensibility.
+5. **Settings Organization**: Decision to use a hierarchical key structure (app.*, security.*, notification.*) for logical organization and future extensibility.

-3. **UI Design for Settings**: Decision to use a tabbed interface with categories to improve usability of the settings page.
+6. **UI Design for Settings**: Decision to use a tabbed interface with categories to improve usability of the settings page.

-4. **Reporting Format Support**: Decision to provide multiple data export formats (CSV and JSON) to accommodate different user needs and external system integration requirements.
+7. **Reporting Format Support**: Decision to provide multiple data export formats (CSV and JSON) to accommodate different user needs and external system integration requirements.

-5. **Dashboard Focus**: Decision to focus on domain-specific compliance metrics rather than historical trend analysis based on user feedback and usability considerations.
+8. **Dashboard Focus**: Decision to focus on domain-specific compliance metrics rather than historical trend analysis based on user feedback and usability considerations.

-6. **Database Technology**: Using SQLite for development with migration path to PostgreSQL for production.
+9. **Database Technology**: Using SQLite for development with migration path to PostgreSQL for production.

-7. **File Storage Strategy**: Storing evidence files in a local filesystem directory with database metadata references.
+10. **File Storage Strategy**: Storing evidence files in a local filesystem directory with database metadata references.

-8. **Authentication Approach**: Using Flask-Login with custom MFA implementation (TOTP) rather than a third-party auth provider.
+11. **Authentication Approach**: Using Flask-Login with custom MFA implementation (TOTP) rather than a third-party auth provider.

-9. **UI Framework**: Utilizing Bootstrap for responsive design across desktop and mobile devices.
+12. **UI Framework**: Utilizing Bootstrap for responsive design across desktop and mobile devices.

-10. **Deployment Strategy**: Containerized deployment with Docker to ensure consistency across environments.
+13. **Deployment Strategy**: Containerized deployment with Docker to ensure consistency across environments.

-11. **Rate Limiting Backend**: Using Redis for persistent storage of rate limiting data across application restarts.
+14. **Rate Limiting Backend**: Using Redis for persistent storage of rate limiting data across application restarts.

 ## Next Steps